P. L. A. Somapala: Career

 It was during his time at rubber company, he learned music from musicians T. Sandarasekara and Lionel Edirisinghe.
 Then he excelled sitar and violin.
 During this time, he worked as a sub-music director for a stage play called Carnival.
 The play was produced by his father and wrote by Mathupala, his elder uncle.
 His younger uncle A. D. Piyasena also played a child character in this play.
 In 1942, Somapala passed as a Radio Artist.
 His first song was recorded with renowned musicians Sunil Santha and Surya Sankar Molligoda.

-At the same time, he met his future wife Chithra Somapala.
+At the same time, he met his future wife Chithra Perera.
 In 1946, he first sang a song with Chitra.
 He composed many songs to Chitra and together they sang several duets including: Yamuna Yamuna Sobana, Dambulu Gale and Sukomala Bada Lelawa.
 For this song Yamuna Yamuna Sobana, Somapala first used clarinet, saxophone, piano, guitar, drummer, double bass.
-That song became world famous where the daughter of Governor Soulbury, Ramsbottom requested this song and sent it to H. M. V label which was put on disk and sent abroad.
+That song became world famous where the daughter of Governor Soulbury, Ramsbottom requested this song and sent it to the His Master's Voice label which was put on disk and sent abroad.
 In 1954, the film East in the West produced by the British Department of State Information had the good fortune of incorporating the song Isurumuniya into a foreign film for the first time.

 The duo later made several popular songs in the early classical song history such as: Lalita Kalā Opa Karanā, Sīgiri Landunē æyi Oba Thanivī, Dambulu Galē, Dunhinda Hælenā, Sukomala Banda Lelavā, Uḍaraṭa Kandukara Siriyā Paradana, Sarasamu Lankā Naḷavamu Lankā, Isurumuṇiyehi Pætali Galeka, Dakuṇu Lakē Aga Nagarē Gālu Purē Siri, Nuvara Alankārē, Nuvara Vævē, Pembara Mātā and Raṭa Raṭa Ekkoṭa.